 Moreover, low humidity makes the air feel colder than it actually is.
 Dry air can also dry out the wood in the walls and floors of our houses.
 As the drying wood shrinks, it can cause creaks in floors and cracks in drywall and plaster.

-In this article, you'll learn how a humidifier can help make things more comfortable, and even save a little wear and tear on your house by adding moisture to the air.
+In this article, you'll learn how a humidifier can help make things more comfortable and even save a little wear and tear on your house by adding moisture to the dry indoor air.
 It's surprising how big a difference a little water can make!